Davenport70/Airport_Terminal/README.md

 # AIRPORT exercise

-## Installing

-## Main methods for class

-## learning outcomes:
-OOP 4 pillars:
-- abstraction
-- encapsulation
-- Inheritance
-- Polymorphism

-As well as:
-- git
-- github
-- good naming convention
-- DRY
--  Control flow
-- Seperation of concerns
-- Markdown and README.md file
-- DOD
+The separation of concerns are listen below.
+The parent class will be entitled Aircraft with the child class Plane inheriting.
+I will also have another parent class called People with Passanger inheriting.

 ## User Stories

 ### Passengers
 ```
-- as a user I can create a Passanger
+- as a user I can create a Passenger
 - It can be created with name and passport number
 - I can create 'Joana Thomson' with the Passport number 'B343123'
 - I can create 'Birt Kuman' with the Passport number 'B13927'